ebi-uniprot/uniprot-manual/help/sequence-alignments.md

 categories: Website,help
 ---

+*Note: This article is currently out of date and corresponds to the interface of a previous version of the website*

 <a href="https://www.youtube.com/watch?v=IAYFLfPQ0Gs" class="icon icon-generic namespaceIcons">Tutorial/Video</a>

 Select the _Align_ tab of the toolbar to align two or more protein sequences with the [Clustal Omega program](http://www.clustal.org/) (cf also this [ClustalO FAQ](https://www.ebi.ac.uk/Tools/msa/clustalo/help/faq.html)):